Zildj1an/Graphic-Traffic-Simulator/README.md

 ## How does it work?

-It uses the MVC design pattern for a Swing GUI, and Java Threads for making the GUI responsive. you can find a screenshot and collaborators at the end of this file.
+It uses the MVC design pattern for a Swing GUI, and Java Threads for making the GUI responsive. you can find a <a href = "https://github.com/Zildj1an/Traffic-Simulator#screenshot">screenshot</a> and collaborators too.

 ## Main idea
 This object-oriented Traffic Simulator works with several models of vehicles, roads and junctions.
 You can test different junction policies in three different styles: "batch", "gui", "race"